 - Learn how to create a CI/CD pipeline for a .NET Core app with Azure Pipelines and GKE or how to create a CI/CD pipeline for a .NET Framework app with Azure Pipelines and Compute Engine

-- Install the Cloud Tools for Visual Studio, which allow you to interact with GCP from within Visual Studio
+- Install the Tools for Visual Studio, which allow you to interact with Google Cloud from within Visual Studio

 - Learn more about the App Engine .NET Flexible Environment